manifoldmarkets/manifold/docs/docs/api.md

 - `groupId`: The ID of the topic.
 - `remove`: Optional.
 Set to `true` to un-tag the topic.

-Requires Authentication.
+[Requires Auth](#authentication).
 Must be admin/moderator/creator of group if curated/private.
 Must be market creator or site moderator if group is public.

 ### `POST /v0/add-liquidity`